memecoder12345678/DCry-Ransomware-PoC/docs/FAQ.md

 # FAQ
 ## What is *Don't Cry Ransomware*?

-It’s a PoC ransomware written in Python + Cython, made for education and malware analysis.
+It's a PoC ransomware written in Python + Cython, made for education and malware analysis.
 It encrypts files using AES-256-GCM, disables recovery tools, kills antivirus, sends the key to a C2 server, and shows a ransom note.

 ---

 ## WTF why is the file so big?

-Because it’s Python 😩.
+Because it's Python 😩.
 Tools like PyInstaller pack your code, Python itself, and all libraries (like `cryptography`, `requests`, etc.) into one huge `.exe`.
-It’s not your code’s fault&mdash;it’s carrying a whole ecosystem.
+It's not your code's fault&mdash;it's carrying a whole ecosystem.

 Real malware?
 They use C/C++/Go/Rust and compression to stay lean.
 This is just a chonky PoC 😅.